How to Make Friends While Abroad

 How are you going to find any of the activities or locations listed above?
 You’ll probably look online.
 And social media, forums and other websites are great tools when you’re wondering how to make friends while abroad.

 There are meetup sites for expats.
 Meetups are also arranged based on interest.
 Simply enter your location on Meetup.com to see what’s happening in your area.
 Social media sites like Reddit and Facebook are other great online places to find groups living in your new area that share your interests.
-If you’re single, visit Tinder, Bumble, or another dating app to create connections with people in your new country.
+If you’re single, dating apps or meet-ups are great ways to create connections with people in your new country.

 Exercise caution when first meeting people you’ve encountered over social media.
 The same precautions you would take in your home country should still hold true as an expat abroad.
 Get together in public locations.
 Let somebody know where you’re going.
 And don’t share too many personal details, like your address and the fact that you’ll be away from it for a few hours because you’re going to a meetup.